tyconsulting/blog.tyang.github.io/_posts/2012-01-04-scom-mp-authoring-example-generate-alerts-based-on-entries-from-sql-database-part-1-of-2.md

 Recently, I’ve been writing a SCOM management pack for a new application that my employer is implementing.
 This application logs any application related alarms into a SQL express database.
 One of the requirement for the MP is to catch these alarms from the database and generate alerts based on these alarms.

-In the database, I’m interested in any records that has the value of “Alarm triggered” in “EventTypeCaption” column.
+In the database, I’m interested in any records that has the value of "Alarm triggered" in "EventTypeCaption" column.

-The the record is added to the database, the application also adds the time stamp in UTC to the “EventDate” field.
+The the record is added to the database, the application also adds the time stamp in UTC to the "EventDate" field.

 Below is a snapshot of a subset of the database.
 I’ve highlighted the records that I’m interested in: